rivera-bl/nvim-dotfiles/README.md

       - what happens to lazy loading when not using packer?
       - how is the plugin `setup()` writen?
   - [ ] settings and mappings managed by `.lua` files to do fast changes
+  - [x] clone nixpkgs/nixos-22.05 to browse the source code
+      - thats the documentation

 ## Resources